a-synchronous/rubico/README.md

 ```
 The transducer above, when passed a reducer, returns another reducer that will do something with `y` and `xi`, then pass it to the input `reducer`

-We can create a chained reducer by passing a reducer to a chain of transducers
+We can create a chained reducer by passing a reducer to a chain of transducers.
 Imagine dominos falling over.
 The reducer you pass to a chain of transducers is called last.
 Because of this implementation detail,

 > if `x` is a function, pipe chains `functions` from right to left